 I have something to say to you concerning my people.
-I was the head chief of the Umpqua tribe and as such I made a treaty with Supt, Palmer sixteen years ago, and in agreement with that treaty, I brought my people here, and have kept my part of that treat good up to this day.
+I was the head chief of the Umpqua tribe and as such I made a treaty with Supt.
+Palmer sixteen years ago, and in agreement with that treaty, I brought my people here, and have kept my part of that treaty good up to this day.
 I lived on a good farm in the Umpqua Valley, had a good house and barn; I also had ten good horses and one fine stallion and sixty head of cattle.
 I gave up all my property with the agreement that the government would pay me for it all; up to this day I have never received so much as one “bit” for that property.
 I have now been on this reservation sixteen years and during that time I have seen poor white men come here as officers of and stay a few years and go away rich- while I and all my people have always been growing poorer.
 We at first had a great deal of money come here in agreement with the terms of our treaty.
 But my people have never got much benefit from that money.
-Our superintendents and agents have got all of it, whole I have seen my people die for the want of food just as our horses die in the winter when they have nothing to eat.
+Our superintendents and agents have got all of it, while I have seen my people die for the want of food just as our horses die in the winter when they have nothing to eat.

 The men you have sent here for our officers have not only stolen our money but they have violated our women, and scattered diseases among us which have reduced our numbers from thousands to hundreds.
 Our school have done us but little good.
 Our children have not learned to read and write; our young men and women have not learned to work because the persons you have appointed to attend to these things have not cared for anything but to get our money and then leave us in a worse condition than they found us.
 It seems like we have been a long time in the dark night; we can’t see anything – a heavy cloud has settled down upon us and we seem to be lost.